 If the V2 Anchorage plate was used, a 4.0 mm partially threaded cannulated screw was inserted over the K-wire, which had been previously used for temporary fixation.
 Special attention had been taken that the K-wire was advanced from distal-plantar-medial to proximal-dorsal-lateral through the joint surface.
 The screw was inserted under manual compression.
 The V2 Anchorage plate was positioned and temporarily fixed with 1.0 mm K-wires.
 After drilling and inserting the distal 3.0 mm locking screws, the long hole was drilled eccentrically to gain additional compression by inserting a non-locking 3.0mm screw.
 Finally, the proximal 3.0 mm locking screws were placed.

 Several clinical and radiological position checks were performed throughout the procedures.
-After closure of the wound with interrupted subcutaneous 2-0 Vicryl sutures and a running 3-0 Ethilon suture, a sterile compressive dressing was applied.
+After closure of the wound with interrupted subcutaneous 2-0 absorbable sutures and a running 3-0 non-absorbable suture, a sterile compressive dressing was applied.

 All patients underwent the same postoperative regime with weightbearing as tolerated in a standard postoperative sandal with a stiff sole.
 Sutures were removed at 2 weeks postoperatively.
 Routine follow-up appointments, including clinical examination and standard weightbearing foot radiographs, were carried out 6 weeks postoperatively.
 When radiographic progression towards union was evident, patients were advanced to accommodative shoe-wear.